 About, me, Irene Beattie.

-Here is the link to Irene’s Jewelry, Etc. ; my page where you can check out my jewelry and even purchase it, if that is of interest.
+Here is the link to ETSY Shop: Irene’s Jewelry, Etc. ; my page where you can check out my jewelry and/or purchase my jewelry online.
+Other places to find me are:

 Jewelry Background: Despite, being drawn to jewelry, colored rocks and shiny objects since childhood; I didn’t make jewelry until 1994.
 A friend gave me a pair of seed bead earrings she had made.
 I was so excited that I was determined to make my own earrings.
 I was out searching the Austin bead shops, when I happened upon an Austin Bead Show.
 Oh my, oh my!
 As they say, the rest is history.
 I am largely self-taught.
 I have learned from failed experiments, books, other beaders and the internet.
 In addition, I have completed a informal silver fabrication class and a stone setting class at Austin Community College.
 I now have a glass kiln and love making fused glass beads, pendants and earrings.
 Dichroic glass is beautiful.
 Way fun!